tutsplus/tutsplus-getting-started-with-sequel/ARTICLE.markdown

 ## Thinking Datasets

 There are two perspectives you can assume when using Sequel.
-One of them is the more SQL-like approach, in which you consider data in the form of generic datasets.
+One of them is the more SQL-like approach, _dataset oriented_, in which you consider data in the form of generic datasets.

 ### Querying for Data